openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     type Predicate<T> = (x: T) => Boolean
     type NullableNumber = Number | null

-If the existing type name is too long, then it is reasonable to introduce a shorter new name by using type alias, particularly for a generic type.
+If the existing type name is too long, then a shorter new name can be introduced by using type alias (particularly for a generic type).

 .. code-block:: typescript
    :linenos: